dotkernel/dot-mapper/README.md

 ];
 ```

-Even though it is a regular zend service plugin manager, in the case of mappers the mapper registration needs to be defined more strictly.
+Even though it is a regular laminas service plugin manager, in the case of mappers the mapper registration needs to be defined more strictly.
 Let's see next how to setup a mapper.

 ## Mapper setup